2023 Best Health/Medical Admin Services Schools in Tennessee

 On average, health and medical administrative services graduates from King take out $34,675 in student loans while working on their degree.

-Full Health & Medical Administrative Services at Lipscomb University Report
+Read full report on Health & Medical Administrative Services at Lipscomb University

 After completing their degree, health and medical administrative services graduates from TNU carry an average student debtload of $27,750.

-With a ranking of #6, Remington College - Nashville Campus did quite well on this year’s best schools for health and medical administrative services students.
-Remington College - Nashville Campus is a fairly small private not-for-profit school located in the large city of Nashville.
+Remington College - Nashville Campus did quite well in this year’s ranking of the best schools for health and medical administrative services students.
+It came in at #6 on the list.
+Remington College - Nashville Campus is a fairly small private not-for-profit school located in the city of Nashville.

 Christian Brothers University landed the #7 spot in the 2023 rankings for the best health and medical administrative services programs.
 Located in the city of Memphis, Christian Brothers is a private not-for-profit college with a small student population.

-With a ranking of #8, Allied Health Careers Institute did quite well on this year’s best schools for health and medical administrative services students.
-Allied Health Careers Institute is a fairly small private for-profit school located in the midsize city of Murfreesboro.
+Allied Health Careers Institute landed the #8 spot in the 2023 rankings for the best health and medical administrative services programs.
+Allied Health Careers Institute is a small private for-profit school located in the midsize city of Murfreesboro.

 Remington College - Memphis Campus ranked #9 on this year’s Best Health/Medical Admin Services Schools in Tennessee list.
-Located in the large city of Memphis, Remington College - Memphis Campus is a private not-for-profit school with a fairly small student population.
+Located in the city of Memphis, Remington College - Memphis Campus is a private not-for-profit college with a small student population.

 After completing their degree, health and medical administrative services graduates from Remington College - Memphis Campus carry an average student debtload of $10,946.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $61.

-Freed-Hardeman University ranked #10 on this year’s Best Health/Medical Admin Services Schools in Tennessee list.
-Located in the distant town of Henderson, FHU is a private not-for-profit college with a small student population.
+Freed-Hardeman University landed the #10 spot in the 2023 rankings for the best health and medical administrative services programs.
+Located in the distant town of Henderson, FHU is a private not-for-profit school with a small student population.

 Explore all the Best Health & Medical Administrative Services Schools in the Southeast Area or other specific states within that region.